akowiz/micro.navbar.plugin/README.md

 TODO
 ----
 - Write functional test and unit test for the export of the python structure from the buffer.
-- Write functional test and unit test to validate what is being displayed of the structure depending on whether items are "open" or "closed".
 - Display the python structure in the left pane.
 - Add actions (keyboard, mouse) to items in the left pane (goto, open, close).
 - Setup sane default (all open, all closed, level1 open).
-- Add different style such as "basic" (using |,+,-, ) or "ascii" (using ascii lines) to display the tree.